artsiomtserashkovich/pfsense-api/README.md

 Configurations made via API are properly written to the master XML configuration and the correct backend configurations are made preventing the need for a reboot.
 All this results in the fastest, safest, and easiest way to automate pfSense!

+> [!IMPORTANT]
+> You are viewing the documentation for the legacy v1 package.
+While the v1 package is still supported and maintained,
+> it only receives critical bug fixes and security updates.
+It is recommended to upgrade to the latest v2 package for
+> the best experience and the latest features.

 # Requirements

 <details>